oleg--manzhos/todomcv-automated-testing-js/README.md

 # todomcv-automated-testing-js
-todos application is quite nice to practise your automation skills
+todos application is quite a nice to practise your automation skills